wangwang190/node.js-weather-website/README.md

 WEBSITE:

-you can press this link https://wang190-weather-application.herokuapp.com/ to view it online.
+you can click this link https://wang190-weather-application.herokuapp.com/ to view it online.